-PCA's 2021 revenues are slightly below the median of the group, its market capitalization is slightly above the median of the group, its one-year total stockholder return is below the 25th percentile of the group and its three-year total stockholder return is at approximately the median of the group.
+PCA's 2022 revenues are slightly below the median of the group, its market capitalization is above the median of the group, its one-year total stockholder return is between the median and the 75th percentile of the group and its three-year total stockholder return is between the median and the 75th percentile of the group.

-In August 2021, Meridian completed a compensation assessment against the peer group, using the most recently filed proxy statements to obtain comparative 2020 compensation data.
+Annually, Meridian completes a compensation assessment against the peer group, using the most recently filed proxy statements and public filings to obtain comparative compensation data.
 The committee uses the assessment to help ensure that our executive compensation is competitive and in line with industry and market practice.
 The committee also uses these assessments as a guide when determining each element of incentive compensation, the mix of base salary, annual performance-based, cash incentive awards and equity grants within the overall compensation package, and the total compensation compared to the peer group companies.
 There is no pre-established policy or target for the mix between cash and non-cash, or short and long-term incentive compensation.